top of page

 A coming-of-age comedy-drama directed by Jim Rash and Nat Faxon.

-If you haven't seen it, just do yourself a favour & watch it asap.
-It's a gem of film about a shy boy forced to holiday with his mum and her boyfriend in a seaside town where he finds an unlikely mentor.
-Steve Carell, Sam Rockwell, Toni Collette.
-Dream casting right there.
-You'll laugh.
-You'll cry.
-You'll regain hope in humanity.
+If you haven't seen it, do yourself a favour and watch it ASAP.
+It's a real gem about a shy boy forced to holiday with his mum and her boyfriend in a seaside town.
+He finds an unlikely mentor in Sam Rockwell's character.
+You'll laugh, you'll cry, you'll regain hope in humanity.

 5. GLASS ONION: A Knives Out Mystery (2022)